davidregal/PSSecureFileContent/README.md

 # PSSecureFileContent
+Rough draft and initial script.
 PowerShell Encrypt and Decrypt encrypted text contents of a file.